planetscale/docs/content/blog/gopher-con-sugu-interview.md

 **Abhi: I'll make sure to go [watch it](https://www.youtube.com/watch?v=NjMGHrM2cc0)!
 So how did your talk go then?**

-Sugu: [My talk](https://www.youtube.com/watch?v=tVpaSOGMeq4) went surprisingly well.
+Sugu: My went surprisingly well.
 I did not expect a big audience because I thought writing a parser in Go is not something that would attract many people.
 However, many people attended and an unusually large number of people came and told me that they enjoyed it.

 **Abhi: Where did you feel like you got the most traction with the audience?
 Did you enjoy it?**

-Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplied the topic to allow people with no formal compiler training to write one.
+Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplied the topic to allow people with no formal compiler training to write a parser.
 And of course I enjoyed my talk, for myself.

-**Abhi: Makes sense.
+**Abhi: I definitely agree; I think [your talk](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s) was impressively accessible to individuals with limited experience in the subject.
 Moving on, what does the future of Go look like to you?**

 Sugu: The future of go is looking bright.
 Its adoption has been growing over the years.
 At GopherCon, over two-thirds of the audience were brand new Go programmers.